wp-plugins/meeting-scheduler-by-vcita/readme.txt

 vCita Meeting Scheduler Exclusive Features:

-= vCita Meeting and appointment Scheduler Key Features: =

- * Customize all meetings and appointments preferences, and show clients your full services menu
- * Sync your existing calendar with vCita, to show your up to date availability
- * Offer your clients and website visitor different meetings or appointments types –
-   * In person meeting or appointment
-   * Phone call meeting or appointment
-   * Video meeting or appointment
- * Select your preferred meeting and appointment scheduler widget, out of our wide range of options: from a "Schedule Now" button to an active engaging pop-up invitation to contact you.
+ * Super easy customization of your Meeting Schedule and availability, optionally synchronized with your Google Calendar
- * Get appointment booking notifications to your inbox and calendar at any mail service
+ * Get booking notifications to your inbox and calendar at any mail service
- * View all booking submissions as well as correspondences with clients in one intuitive and easy to use Dashboard
- * Follow up with clients - invite your clients to book follow up meetings or appointment, send a thank you note and more

-= vCita Meeting and appointment Scheduler additional Features: =

- * Super easy customization to all scheduling process
- * Professional looking widgets and scheduling process.
- * Dashboard and calendar to manage all meetings and correspondences
- * Meeting and appointments options:
-   * Customize each service name, type and price
-   * Offer as many services an you need
-   * Offer free or fee-based meetings and appointments
+ * Offer free or fee-based meetings
-   * Offer paid meetings and appointments
-   * Show your meetings and appointments price or set it as "TBD"
-   * Show clients your full services menu, for them to select their preferred service.
-   * **New!** Invite clients to schedule time for a specific service
-   * **new!** style and brand your services menu and scheduling process look and feel
- * Call and Video meetings options
-   * Ask clients to call your phone number
-   * Ask clients for their phone number so you could call them
-   * Call clients using vCita conference call, allowing your clients to call to a local number.
-   * Ask clients for their skype user-name
-   * Use vCita's meeting-room
- * Availability features
-   * Customize your default availability (working hours and days)
-   * Synchronize vCita scheduler with your existing calendar: Google calendar, Hotmail calendar, Yahoo, Apple Calendar and more, to show your up to date availability.
-   * Synchronize vCita scheduler with and other calendar which works with ICS files.
-   * Clients see your up to date availability in their time zone.
-   * **new!** send your clients an email with a "schedule now" button, asking them to schedule an appointment with you
- * Booking options:
-   * Clients can choose up to 3 optional time slots for a meeting or an appointment
-   * Auto-accept or manually accept meetings and appointments requests
-   * Set how far in advanced clients need to book appointment or meetings
-   * Set meetings and appointments length
-   * Set intervals between meetings
-   * Accept, decline or reschedule requested meetings
-   * Auto remind clients of upcoming meetings
- * **New!** Follow up options:
-   * **New!** follow up with clients  - invite clients to schedule a follow up meeting
-   * **New!** send your client a customized thank you note after your meeting or appointment.
-   * **New!** send your clients a payment request, as a follow up to your meeting or appointment.
- * Additional capabilities:
-   * Add your terms of service to your scheduling process
-   * Customize your thank you note shown to clients who finished booking an appointment with you
  * Offer visitors to ask a question as part of your Meeting Scheduler
-   * Track when clients open and read your response
+ * Collect payments and bill for your time and services
-   * **new!** view all meeting details and instructions in your calendar view
+ * Actively invite your website visitors to book a meeting with new, engaging Meeting Scheduler formats
+ * Customize your own welcome message
  * Choose vCita dynamic Meeting Scheduler format to increase website visitor engagement
  * Combine contact form with a meeting scheduler
+ * A dashboard to display your online traffic as well as latest booking submissions
  * Create unlimited Booking widgets with different styles
+ * Track when clients open and read your email response
-   * Manage all client bookings and interactions from a single dashboard
+ * Manage all client bookings and interactions from a single advanced platform
  * ...and many more features!

 = Next Generation Meeting Scheduler =